UniversalDependencies/docs/_grc-overview/tokenization.md

 Sentence split is based on the punctuation found in the original edited text, which has been added/modified by the editor of original manuscript(s).

-In the standard editorial practice, four punctuation marks can be found: comma (,), period (.), the point above the line (corresponding in function to the English colon and semicolon; it is encoded as ·, i.e., U+00B7 "Middle Dot"), interrogation mark (encoded as :, i.e., U+003A "Colon").
+In the standard editorial practice, four punctuation marks can be found: comma (,), period (.), the point above the line (corresponding in function to the English colon and semicolon; it is encoded as ·, i.e., U+00B7 "Middle Dot"), and interrogation mark (encoded as :, i.e., U+003A "Colon").

 All of these, except the comma, are taken to mark the end of a sentence.